dirkk/basex-rtd/docs/XQuery Module.md

 This [XQuery Module](Module Library.md) contains functions for evaluating XQuery strings and modules at runtime.

-## Conventions
+# Conventions

 All functions in this module are assigned to the `http://basex.org/modules/xquery` namespace, which is statically bound to the `xquery` prefix.
 All errors are assigned to the `http://basex.org/errors` namespace, which is statically bound to the `bxerr` prefix.

-## Functions
+# Functions

-### xquery:eval
+## xquery:eval

 xquery:eval($query as xs:string) as item()*
 xquery:eval($query as xs:string, $bindings as map(*)) as item()* xquery:eval($query as xs:string, $bindings as map(*), $options as item()) as item()

 :   Evaluates the supplied `$query` string as XQuery expression and returns the resulting items.The evaluated query has its own query context.
 If a returned node is stored in a database, a main-memory copy will be returned as result, because the referenced database is closed after query execution and will not be accessible anymore.Variables and context items can be declared via `$bindings`.
-The specified keys must be QNames or strings:  * If a key is a QName, it will be directly adopted as variable name.     * It a key is a string, it may be prefixed with a dollar sign.
-Namespace can be specified using the [Clark Notation](http://www.jclark.com/xml/xmlns.htm).
+The specified keys must be QNames or strings:  * If a key is a QName, it will be directly adopted as variable name.
-    * If the specified string is empty, the value will be bound to the context item.
-    The `$options` parameter contains evaluation options, which can either be specified The following options are available:

     **Errors**